7 Expert Tips for the Common App Essay

 4. Fill Your Story With Details

-Details are everything when it comes to the Common App essay, which is why so many experts suggest anchoring your essay in a central anecdote or story.
+Details are everything when it comes to the Common App essay, which is why so many experts suggest anchoring your essay in a single anecdote or story.

 "Specific anecdotes are your friend when drafting your Common App personal statement," Shirag Shemmassian, founder of Shemmassian Academic Consulting, writes on his company's website.
 "Try to think of a story you often tell people that shows something about you."

 Meredith Reynolds, associate director of admissions at Tufts, similarly recommends that applicants emphasize specifics in their essays.
-"By focusing on details, you set yourself apart," she notes.
+"By focusing on details, you set yourself apart," she says.

 5. Channel Your Authentic Voice

 The Common App essay is unlike most essays you've written for school.
 Instead of analyzing a piece of literature or a historical event, you must showcase your identity.
 As such, the words you use should sound like they actually come from you — not a thesaurus or an English teacher.

 "[Students] are used to writing academic essays and trying to impress with big words and formal-sounding constructions," Benedict said when asked about the most common mistake students make on the Common App essay.
 "The best essays have a conversational voice — not a stiff, academic one."

 Educational consultant Ian Fisher agrees.
 In a blog post offering language tips for college essays, Fisher expounds on the importance of writing in a way true to how you talk in real life.

 "You're going to have to fight the urge to 'impress' your admissions reader with the big words you've learned from your SAT practice," he writes.